 - Our firm operates on a contingency fee basis for maximum affordability and to limit your out-of-pocket costs.
 We will not charge you any legal fees unless we secure a settlement on your behalf.

-Washington State Product Liability Act
+What is the Washington State Product Liability Act?

 If you suffer a product defect-related injury in Washington state, the Washington Product Liability Act (WPLA) is an important piece of legislation to understand.
-This law governs the process of filing a defective product lawsuit against the parties responsible for your injuries, and helps you understand which legal remedies you can receive.
+This law governs the process of filing a defective product lawsuit against the parties responsible for your injuries and helps you understand which legal remedies you can receive.
 Washington lawmakers enacted the WPLA in 1981, and this law has been in place to protect consumers ever since.

 One of the most difficult aspects to product liability cases is determining who exactly is responsible for your injuries, and whether or not you can hold him or her accountable in your lawsuit.
 In many cases, you can hold the manufacturer, retailer, or wholesaler responsible — and your lawsuit may include one or more defendants.